DasMoge124/student/_posts/2023-08-21-GitHub_Pages.md

 - Monday: Live review of Tools and GitHub.
 - Tuesday through Thursday: Tech Talks and work.
 - Wednesday: Code, Code, Coding

 ### My progress:
+Here was my progress:
-Making a github page was challenging at first.
+- Making a github page was challenging at first.
 Despite having experience in linux, python, and html before, I wasn't that familiar with the md files.